Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

     2. **Create Charge:** Using `stripe-go`, a charge is created against the token.
     3. **Record Transaction:** Transaction details are stored in the database for future reference.
   - **Security Measures:**
-    - **PCI-DSS Compliance:** Stripe’s tokenization means the backend does not process raw card data.
+    - **PCI-DSS Compliance:** Stripe's tokenization means the backend does not process raw card data.
     - **Fraud Detection:** Leverage Stripe Radar to monitor and mitigate fraudulent transactions.

 #### Frontend Integration